- handbook

 Not all channels are joined by default when you join Slack.
 We've added a bunch below so you get to decide if you want more channels or not.

-will output sales and engagement metrics#social-twitter
+will output sales and engagement metrics.#virtual-coffee

-to schedule coffee calls with other team members!
+to schedule coffee calls with other team members.

 # Channel name structure